 1. Facebook – hyper targeted business promotion

 If you have a Facebook business page and could use a few more likes, the targeting Facebook gives you in its ad campaigns means you can pay a small amount [like $15] and get high quality likes.
 It’s literally as easy as listing as many specifics interests as you can, setting a daily budget, and then watching the Likes come in.
 The unique part is how targeted Facebook lets you get, it’s what converts to high quality audience for low cost.

 2. Tweetdeck – trend and topic hacking

-Think of a topic surrounding your business [if you can’t do this, you’re in trouble] then go to this website, called Tweetdeck, and do a search.
+According to some social media influencers you should think of a topic surrounding your business [if you can’t do this, you’re in trouble] then go to this website, called Tweetdeck, and do a search.
 The ability to customize the “engagement level” is unique and means you already know people are listening and you can chime in to pre-interested people.
 That’s usually very difficult to find.

 3. Buffer – front loading your touches

 Nobody has time for that! … social media stuff!
 So use Buffer, it’s a website that lets you front load, as in put in many updates to various networks and them schedule intervals when they go out, so you can have a “presence” all throughout the week, but only monitor stuff for interactions or responses and not feel like you have to generate all the time.
 Huge time saver.

 4. Boards, Groups, Forums, Reddits

 This tip is an oldie but a goody.
 It’s simple, be part of a group somewhere and go jump in and respond to anyone, anywhere at least once a week.
 Make sure you have your name, and website in your signature or somehow your response is linked to a profile or website, that’s the important part.
 Here are some examples: Pinterest Boards, Facebook Groups, Forums, Reddit, LinkedIn Groups, on and on, it doesn’t matter what it is, go be part of the conversation for 5 minutes.